evilmonkeyinc/jsonpath/script/standard/README.md

 The nil and null tokens can be used interchangeably to represent a nil value.

-> remember that the @ character has different meaning in subscripts than it does in filters
+> remember that the @ character has different meaning in subscripts than it does in filters.